TheBotiverse/Botiverse/User Guide/BasicBot/BasicBot.md

-# Basic Bot Demo
+# Basic Bot Guide

-We start by importing the basic bot from `botiverse.bots`.
+We start by importing the basic bot from `botiverse.bots` and gui for testing.

 ```python